 Paying For Your Aperiomics Test

-Aperiomics provides insurance billing on a case-by-case basis for the Next Generation Sequencing service.
+Aperiomics provides insurance billing, both US-based and international, on a case-by-case basis for the Next Generation Sequencing service.
 This means they can verify on your behalf, whether your insurer will cover the cost of testing, and how much.
 Before ordering a test, get in touch with the Aperiomics team to discuss this.

 Currently, insurers provide partial to significant reimbursements for the Aperiomics Next Generation Sequencing service.
 In some cases patients will only be required to pay $200 out-of-pocket per sample, plus shipping/handling charges.

 Self-pay pricing without insurance coverage is $1000 per sample, plus shipping.
 If additional testing is required – eg. samples from elsewhere in the body, or follow up testing – Aperiomics offers discounted pricing for subsequent tests.

 In order to make their testing accessible to anyone in need, Aperiomics accepts Flexible Spending Accounts (payment plans) and will do their best to cater to individual circumstances.

 If you’re based in the US you can include payment when you ship your sample back.
 For those based outside the US, prepayment is required prior to a testing kit being sent out.
 In this case, you’ll receive an invoice inviting you to pay securely online, then your kit will be shipped.